spatialos/FlexibleProjectExample/docs/build-process/worker-build-process.md

 2. [Generate code](#2-generate-code)
 3. [Build the worker executable](#3-build-the-worker-executable)

-**Migration advice:** With the CPL, the spatial CLI performs the worker build steps listed above through a combination of CLI commands ([`spatial worker codegen`](https://docs.improbable.io/reference/latest/shared/spatial-cli/spatial-worker-codegen), [`spatial worker build`](https://docs.improbable.io/reference/latest/shared/spatial-cli/spatial-worker-build)) and configuration files ([`worker build configuration`](https://docs.improbable.io/reference/latest/shared/worker-configuration/worker-build), [`spatialos_worker_packages.json`](https://docs.improbable.io/reference/latest/shared/reference/file-formats/spatial-worker-packages)).
+**Migration advice:** With the SPL, the spatial CLI performs the worker build steps listed above through a combination of CLI commands ([`spatial worker codegen`](https://docs.improbable.io/reference/latest/shared/spatial-cli/spatial-worker-codegen), [`spatial worker build`](https://docs.improbable.io/reference/latest/shared/spatial-cli/spatial-worker-build)) and configuration files ([`worker build configuration`](https://docs.improbable.io/reference/latest/shared/worker-configuration/worker-build), [`spatialos_worker_packages.json`](https://docs.improbable.io/reference/latest/shared/reference/file-formats/spatial-worker-packages)).
 With the FPL, you need to perform all build steps manually which gives you full control over the build process.

 ## 1. Download dependencies
 A SpatialOS SDK release consists of a collection of artifacts (libraries, tools etc.).
 In this build step, you will download the necessary artifacts for building a worker.